jyutzler/Bridge-Systems/system.md

 Blackwood, or cuebidding if still interested in trying to cooperate with opener in making the slam decision.

-## Subsequent Bidding by Responder
-If responder has bid a suit at the one level, he next determines whether he wishes to sign off in a partscore, invite game, sign off in game, or force to game and get more information about opener’s hand.

-Bids available for a sign-off in partscore: Pass, 1NT, 2 of a previously bid suit.

-1♥ — 1♠

-2♣ — Pass, 2♥, 2♠ = 6–10 points, sign-off in partscore.

-Bids available for inviting game: 2NT, 3 of a previously bid suit:

-1♥ — 1♠

-2♦ — 2NT, 3♦, 3♥, 3♠ = 11–12 points, inviting game.

-After opener rebids in a suit, a new suit by responder is forcing.
-If the new suit is the fourth suit, the bid may be artificial/conventional.

-1♥ — 1♠

-2♣ — 2♦ = one-round force, could be conventional.

-However, after a 1NT rebid by opener, bids of a new suit at the next higher level are non-forcing.

-1♥ — 1♠

-1NT — 2♣, 2♦ = non-forcing.
-Responder must jump shift to 3♣ or 3♦ to force game.
-Second-round forcing bids following a 1NT rebid by opener: a reverse or jump shift into a new suit is a game force.

-1♣ — 1♥

-1NT — 2♠ or 3♦ = game force.

-Bids available for signing off in game.

-3NT, 4♥, 4♠, 5♣, 5♦.

-If responder initially bids a new suit at the two level, the same rules apply EXCEPT that a subsequent jump raise of opener’s first suit to the THREE LEVEL is game forcing — responder should make a limit raise directly over the opening with 10–12 points and at least three-card support:

-1♠ — 2♣

-2♥ — 2NT, 3♣, 3♥ = Invitation to game (11–12 points).

-— 2♠ = preference, not forcing.
-Responder has 11–12 points and a
- doubleton spade.

- — 3♦ = game force, could be conventional.

- — 3♠ = game force.5

-NOTE: Responder promises to bid again if he responded with a new suit at the two level unless opener’s rebid is at the game level.

-1♠ — 2♣

-2♦ = forcing one round.
-Responder can limit his hand by bidding 2♠, 2NT, 3♣,
-or 3♦ at this point.
-He should not pass, since opener could have 18 points (just short of a jump shift rebid).

 # Minor Openings
 ﻿A 1♦ opener suggests a four-card or longer suit, since 1♣ is preferred on hands where a three-card minor suit must be opened.
 The exception is a hand with 4–4–